 Final projects may be a required master's thesis.
 Similar to a Ph.D. thesis, they require original research and subsequent conclusion.
 However, you may just need to prepare a long research paper on a specific topic.

 In addition, check out this search for combined degrees that may help you find the program that's right for you.
-If you need some flexibility in your master's degree, an online program may be a good choice; try finding what you need in this online master's degree search.
+If you need some flexibility in your master's degree, an online program may be a good choice.
+Try finding what you need in our online master's degree search.